Douglas Pass

 7. (mile72,5234ft) START-END NORTH: Rangely

-From South.
-The lowest, southernmost point on the profile also happens to be the starting point of another bike route, the trailhead for the Kokopelli Trail heading into Utah.
-The route to Douglas Pass heads in the opposite direction, first crossing the expanse of Grand Valley towards the cliffs.
-The rolling hills in that portion of the profile get lost in the scale.
-But they do exist.
 Once the road enters plateau country, it follows East Salt Creek in a relatively straight grassy valley.
 After hours of this the switchbacks approaching the top come as a surprise, unless exhaustion has eliminated the ability to be surprised at this point.
-The top of the pass is filled with spur roads to gas wellheads, oil and gas pipelines in all states of repair and disrepair.
-Some of the drilling sites are at vantage points above the valley, fit for a castle.
-But instead of a medieval ruin, the visitor is instead greeted by the distinct odor of natural gas escaping from the wellhead.
-The third picture is taken at one such castle gas drill site.
+Approaching the top of the pass, there are several spur roads, leading to gas wellheads.
+Some of the drilling sites are at vantage points above the valley, that could have been chosen for their view instead.
+But, unlike in other parts of the workd, instead of a medieval ruin, the visitor is instead greeted by the odor of natural gas escaping from a wellhead.

 History

-Escalante(<Alkali - Road Gulch Divide|Daniel's Summit(utah)>): The Escalante expedition entered Colorado in the Hesperus Pass area near Durango.
+Escalante (<Alkali - Road Gulch Divide|Daniel's Summit(utah)>): The Escalante expedition entered Colorado in the Hesperus Pass area near Durango.
 After having worked their way around the southern end of Grand Mesa, the fathers continued to De Beque and up Roan Creek to the top of Douglas Pass.
 But today's paved Rte.
 139 from Loma to Douglas Pass doesn't share a single mile with the Escalante route.
 The Ute trail they utilized, penetrated the magnificent cliff edges of the Roan Plateau far to the east, ascending Roan Creek from De Beque.
 On one of the steeper slopes an accident occurred, where two pack animals fell and rolled 20 yards.
-Attempting to aproximate this route on a mountain bike today, while remaining on public land, would require a portage to the top of the plateau.
+Attempting to approximate this route on a mountain bike today, while remaining on public land, would require a portage to the top of the plateau.

 On the north side of Douglas Pass, modern Rte.
 139 is much closer to the Esclante route and the old Ute trail.
 Both descent the Douglas Creek drainage to the White River through what Escalante called "Painted Canyon", because of the many pictograms left by indians.
 Crossing from the Colorado at today's De Beque to the White River took the expedition 4 days.